Todd Anglin, VP of HTML5 Web & Mobile Tools, Telerik

 Steve Guggenheimer received a bachelors degree in applied physics from the University of California, Davis, and a masters degree in engineering management from Stanford University.
 He lives in Seattle with his wife and two children and also serves on the board of The Moyer Foundation, which helps provide for children in distress, and recently formed "The Guggenheimer Family Foundation" with his wife Nikki, which raises funds for full-time oncology social work services at Swedish Hospital.

-Scott Guthrie, Corporate Vice President, Windows Azure, Microsoft
+Scott Guthrie, Executive Vice President, Microsoft Cloud and Enterprise group, Microsoft

 Billy Hollis, Next Version Systems